fmbenkui/workshop01/Lab01.md

         </powershell>
         ```

-7. Add a tag to the instance of Key: Name, Value: fistName-web-windows.
+7. Add a tag to the instance of Key: Name, Value: «fistName-web-windows».
 8. Use the «fistName-internet-firewall-sg» security group from Exercise 1.1.
 9. Launch the instance.
 10. Use the key pair from Exercise 1.1.